slashdotted/C4110Z.1-2023-Team-5/README.md

 ```bash
 npm start
 ```

-This will start the Expo development server and open the app in your default browser.
-You can then use the Expo app on your mobile device to preview the app.
+This will start the Expo development server, you can than choose on which device run the app.
+You can also use the Expo app on your mobile device to preview the app via the QR code.

 ## Authors
 This project is developed as a collaboration between SUPSI and Penn State University.